With its predecessor founded in 1984, Legend Holdings, under the leadership of Mr.

 finance, and making major business decisions from the Computing Institute, and started

 their explorations at the start of China’s reform and opening-up.
 They secured.

 In 1984, Mr. Liu Chuanzhi and 10 other researchers started Legend in a 20-square-meter

 reception room of the Institute of Computing Technology Chinese Academy of Sciences.

 In 1985, Legend ventured into the distribution business.

-Starting in 1985 as a sales agent for IBM, AST and HP,
+Starting in 1985 as a sales agent for IBM, AST, HP and other international PC brands,

 Legend began to accumulate capital and learn about the management and operations

 In 1988, Legend Hong Kong was founded.